 - 1 January 1651Charles II was crowned King of Scotland in Scone.

 - 1651The Battle of Worcester took place, where Charles II was finally defeated by Oliver Cromwell.
 This is where he famously hid in an old oak tree!

-- 29 May 1660Charles II finally arrived back in London to regain his crown on his 30th birthday.
+- 29 May 1660Charles II finally arrived back in London to regain the English crown on his 30th birthday.

 - 23 April 1661Charles II was crowned King of England at Westminster Abbey.